Lewiston Morning Tribune|

 Death Calls Thomas Williams After Eventful 106-Year Life

 The door to the unknown opened gently yesterday and Thomas J. Williams, adventurer in life for 106 years, walked through to new horizons.

-Runaway from home to soldier ___ 20?
-Sailor, _____ policeman, ____ miner, telegraph ____ ____ ___ construction worker and in his later years, a farmer.
-Williams was Lewiston senior citizen.
-He died at 9:45 a.m. at Somerville home which he entered last year still erect and still as ____ friends said, "with that young look in his eyes."
+Runaway from home to soldier at 20 sailor, circus man, policeman, gold miner, telegraph lineman, highway construction worker and in his later years, a farmer.
+Williams was Lewiston's senior citizen.
+He died at 9:45 a.m. at Somerville home which he entered last year still erect and still as his friends said, "with that young look in his eyes."

-Born near Lexington, Ky, Ma_ 23, 1841, young Williams late moved with his family to Kansas where, as he said once, he received his education "among the Indians, wolves?, buffalos and? ____ ____."
+Born near Lexington, Ky, May 23, 1841, young Williams late moved with his family to Kansas where, as he said once, he received his education "among the Indians, wolves, buffalos and horned toads."

 Marches With Sherman

 Life at home ceased to interest a boy of 10 and the first call of distant places sounded.
 He ran away.
 When he was 20 he joined the army of General Sherman as a wagon master.
 He wasn't enlisted to fight but some how he got into the thick of things and was wounded in the hip.

 "You're going to die," the doctor told him.
 "I'll outlive you," Williams replied.
 And he did.

 In 1866 Williams married but was to know home life for only three years before his wife died shortly after giving birth to a child, which also died.
 Williams joined a government geographical expedition and came to know the far ports of the seas.